DISCO SCHOOL: Reimagining the future of Murska Sobota

 The workshop, which took place in Murska Sobota, was led by Jimmy Loizeau, Matt Ward and Sara Božanić in cooperation with Primary School III Murska Sobota.
 With more than 98 children involved in the whole process, Disco School resulted in a playful exhibition, which was firstly on display at MIKK – Youth Club Murska Sobota, then moved on to a group exhibition entitled “My neighbourhood, my city”, which took place at the Saint-Pierre Church in Firminy, France, and is now set to open in Ljubljana on 16 December.

-Designing a city with children
+The Process: Designing a city with children

 Renowned international and local creatives, musicians, and designers worked together with local children to explore new perspectives and think about a new form of city planning.
 Using speculative design practices as a participatory tool for local engagement and education, the aim was to stimulate children’s interest in community life and establish a link between them and city decision-makers.